aknair19/tasktracker/README.md

 # tasktracker
-Using this app track daily todo inorder to make decision wisely.
+Using this app track daily todo and make decision wisely.